Emurasoft/excel-csv-import-help/en.md

 5. Import CSV button

-    Click Import CSV to import the CSV file or text.
+    Click Import CSV to start importing using the above options.
 If the current worksheet is blank, the imported data is added the the current worksheet, otherwise the data is added to a new worksheet.

 6. Save options toggle